-RELATIONSHIP WITH THE UNITED STATES COAST GUARD, MARITIME INDUSTRY AND OTHER GOVERNMENT AGENCIES
+RELATIONSHIP WITH THE UNITED STATES COAST GUARD, MARITIMEINDUSTRY AND OTHER GOVERNMENT AGENCIES

 The Board maintains regular contact and cooperative working relationships with the New Jersey Maritime Pilot and Docking Pilot Commission, the Connecticut Port Authority, the Connecticut Pilot Commission, the United States Coast Guard Sector New York, the Captain of the Port Sector New York, United States Coast Guard Sector Long Island Sound, Captain of the Port Sector Long Island Sound and the Port Authority of New York and New Jersey.
-Additionally, the Board works cooperatively on maritime safety and security matters with the National Transportation Safety Board, the National Oceanic and Atmospheric Administration, the National Cargo Bureau, the New York Harbor Safety, Navigation and Operations Committee, the Area Maritime Security Committees of New York and Long Island, the Maritime Association of the Port of New York/New Jersey, the Hudson River Safety, Navigation, and Operations Committee, the Ad Hoc Committee on Pilotage and the American Pilots Association, in an ongoing effort to promote maritime and environmental safety and security with maritime partners in the port regions.
-During 2022, the Board worked with the U.S. Coast Sector New York and U.S. Coast Guard Sector Long Island Sound on various issues including pilot safety and training of pilots.
+Additionally, the Board works cooperatively on maritime safety and security matters with the National Transportation Safety Board, the National Oceanic and Atmospheric Administration, the National Cargo Bureau, the New York Harbor Safety, Navigation and Operations Committee, the Area Maritime Security Committees of New York and Long Island, the Maritime Association of the Port of New York and New Jersey, the Hudson River Safety, Navigation, and Operations Committee, the Ad Hoc Committee on Pilotage and the American Pilots Association, in an ongoing effort to promote maritime and environmental safety and security with maritime industry partners.